slackhq/nebula/README.md

 #### 2. (Optional, but you really should..)
 At least one discovery node with a routable IP address, which we call a lighthouse.

 Nebula lighthouses allow nodes to find each other, anywhere in the world.
-A lighthouse is the only node in a Nebula network whose IP should not change.
+A lighthouse is the only node in a Nebula network whose IP should not change (a FQDN can be used, but a nebula restart is required to resolve the latest DNS record).
 Running a lighthouse requires very few compute resources, and you can easily use the least expensive option from a cloud hosting provider.
 If you're not sure which provider to use, a number of us have used $5/mo [DigitalOcean](https://digitalocean.com) droplets as lighthouses.

   Once you have launched an instance, ensure that Nebula udp traffic (default port udp/4242) can reach it over the internet.